natalieagus/50002/docs/Hardware/e_sequentiallogic.md

 Since there is **no lower bound** on $$\|V_{out} - V_m\|$$, then there is **no upper bound** for the settling time of eventual $$V_{out}$$ value.

+{: .important}
-**In other words, we cannot completely avoid the metastable state**.
+In summary, we cannot completely avoid the metastable state.

 > If an SL device enters the metastable state, it *might* eventually settle to a valid zero... or a valid one, but there is no guarantee when this will happen.
 It may take a second,  or it may take forever to settle.
 >
 The only thing we can do is to **minimise** the metastable state's probability from happening.
 We can do that by introducing more **delays** between the first 'upstream' Flip-Flop and the CL devices downstream in the **hopes** that the signal will somehow settle towards either end before reaching the CL, as illustrated here: